 - Refer to community resources

 - Notify family or emergency contact

 Associate Vice President for Student Services Chairs the Care Team and attends all meetings.
 If unable to attend the Chair will designate a team member to run that particular meeting.
 The Chair organizes the agenda, ensures team attendance, leads discussion about risk level and coordinates interventions and follow-up for cases.
 The Chair maintains case records in the reporting database, Maxient.

-Director of Student Life attends meetings or sends the Area Coordinator.
+The director of Student Life attends meetings or sends the Area Coordinator.
 The Director offers insight into the residential life students, after- hours emergencies, and targeted intervention with Resident Assistants (RAs).

 Faculty team members serve as the primary contact in working with faculty and Department Chairs.
 One faculty member will be responsible to report to Faculty Senate to gain support for reporting and training.